-Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No: 017 Reviewed by: Angel Hernandez Date: March 23, 2021 Task: Emptying Waste Product Containers Approved by: Alan Shobert Date: March 23, 2021 Step Task Steps Potential Hazards Controls 1 Handling sample waste containers.
+Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No: 017 Reviewed by: Angel Hernandez Date: December 21, 2022 Task: Emptying Waste Product Containers Approved by: Alan Shobert Date: December 21, 2022

+Step Task Steps Potential Hazards Controls 1 Handling sample waste containers.
 This includes: moving the containers to the dumpsters, lifting and emptying waste containers in the dumpsters.
 Strains, pinch points and trips and slips.
-Standard PPE for Work gloves are Do not fill the way Empty containers When lifting, use lifting, not your b Get help if contai Be aware of surro techniques. r the lab is: eye protection, lab coat and disposable gloves. recommended, but not mandatory. ste containers all the way to the top. s when half full, or less. proper lifting techniques by using your leg muscles for tack.
-Always hug the load when possible. ner is too heavy to lift or to carry comfortably and safely. pundings and be alert for slipping hazards.
+Standard PPE for the lab is: eye protection, lab coat and disposable gloves.
+Work gloves are recommended, but not mandatory.
+Do not fill the waste containers all the way to the top.
+Empty containers when half full, or less.
+When lifting, use proper lifting techniques by using your leg muscles for lifting, not your back.
+Always hug the load when possible.
+Get help if container is too heavy to lift or to carry comfortably and safely.
+Be aware of surroundings and be alert for slipping hazards. techniques.